Administrative Officers of the College

 Strategies for Success

 The Center for Student Advancement (CSA) is committed to providing programs and services that promote the retention and success of students experiencing academic challenges.
 CSA offers courses entitled Strategies for Success and Transitions and oversees the First-Year Student Faculty Mentoring Program.
-The Center is open for student walk-ins or appointments.
+CSA is open for student walk-ins or appointments.
 For more information on the Center for Student Advancement, call 405.325.2574 or go to Wagner Hall room 150.

 Beginning in mid-May and continuing throughout summer, University College supports incoming students through the New Sooner Orientation Program.
 This program allows students and their parents to spend a day on campus in small groups, accompanied by student guides who are current OU students.
 Activities include meeting with academic advisors to discuss majors and select courses, visiting with other campus services and resources, and enrolling in fall classes.
 Students leave the campus feeling comfortable with OU, with an appropriate schedule, and with a sense of what they can look forward to in the fall.